sameer2803/ga/intl.en-US/Quick Start/Configure a shared-bandwidth Global Acceleration instance.md

 # Configure a shared-bandwidth Global Acceleration instance {#concept_qgs_tww_5db .concept}

-This tutorial guides you to configure a shared-bandwidth Global Acceleration instance to accelerate services deployed on ECS instances of the VPC network.
+This tutorial explains how to configure a shared-bandwidth Global Acceleration instance to accelerate services deployed on ECS instances of the VPC network.
 A shared-bandwidth Global Acceleration instance contains only an Internet bandwidth and no public IP.
 It accelerates the backend services through the added EIPs.

 ## Scenario {#section_udw_2xw_5db .section}

 The ECS instance where the application is deployed is located in China \(Beijing\) and is bound with an EIP to provide external service.
-Service timeout usually occurs when users in the US \(Silicon Valley\) region access the service, therefore the quality and speed of their Internet access is to be improved.
+Service timeout usually occurs when users in the US \(Silicon Valley\) region access the service.
+Therefore, the quality and speed of their Internet access needs to be improved.

 ## Configuration description {#section_f5h_jxw_5db .section}